top of page

 Omi Meat Sennaritei Kyara

-Omi Meat Sennaritei Kyara in Hikone City offers a luxurious yakiniku dining experience, specializing in premium Omi beef served in an elegant setting.
+Omi Meat Sennaritei Kyara in Hikone City provides a luxurious yakiniku dining experience, specializing in premium Omi beef served in a refined setting.

 Dining